 - Apply physics-based modelling to analyse, explain and design the operation of power electronic converters.

 - Simulation and analysis

 - Modelling of power electronic circuits

 Teaching & Learning Process (Hours Allocated To)

-The form of the examination: 2 long multi-sectioned questions, answer all questions
+The form of examination: Three questions, answer all questions